postgresml/postgresml/README.md

 #### PL/Python functions

-Finally to interact with the package, install our functions and supporting tables into PostgreSQL:
+Finally to interact with the package, install our functions and supporting tables into the database:

 ```bash
 psql -f sql/install.sql